FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/introduction.md

 If you are interested in more details about how to make your application a context-aware application check out:

-- Using API V1:
+- Using NGSI v1:
     - [How to update and query context information](how-to-update-and-query-context-information.md)
     - [How to connect to external context providers](how-to-connect-to-external-context-providers.md)
     - [How to subscribe to changes on context information](how-to-subscribe-to-changes-on-context-information.md)
     - [How to perform geo-location queries](how-to-perform-geo-located-queries.md)

-- Using API v2:
+- Using NGSI v2:
     - [How to update and query context information](v2/how-to-update-and-query-context-information.md)
     - [How to connect to external context providers](v2/how-to-connect-to-external-context-providers.md)
     - [How to subscribe to changes on context information](v2/how-to-subscribe-to-changes-on-context-information.md)